Independent Assurance Initiative · Est. 2026

 Quality measuresHEDIS measure specification compliance, numerator and denominator derivation, measure version trackingSpecification-to-code gaps, measure version drift across reporting periods

-ETL governanceTransformation logic documentation, data lineage tracing, schema version tracking, field-level mapping verificationUndocumented transformations, schema changes without version control, field mappings deviating from specification
+ETL governanceTransformation logic documentation, data lineage tracing, schema version tracking, field-level mapping verificationUndocumented transformations, field mappings deviating from specification

-HCC drift analysisLongitudinal consistency of HCC assignments across model updates, software version changes, and crosswalk revisionsSilent output changes across model versions, specification-implementation divergence accumulating over time
+HCC drift analysisLongitudinal consistency of HCC assignments across model updates, software version changes, crosswalk revisionsSilent output changes accumulating over time

 What a typical implementation gap looks like